 The Configure Features wizard adds new objects to your team project and might update a few existing objects, but does not change your data or the workflow.
 It adds the new objects based on the best match of settings defined within the installed process templates and your team project.
 The wizard references both updated customized process templates and the latest version of Microsoft process templates installed to your team project collection and added during the upgrade process.
 If the wizard determines that there is more than one process template that could be used to configure features, it selects the one that best matches your existing team project and that is the latest version.

 Here’s what the Configure Features wizard does:

 - Scans the definitions in the team project to determine which features are and aren’t configured.

 - Determines which process template stored in the team project collection contains the best match of definitions to configure missing features.

 - For each feature that can be configured, uploads the definitions for new objects or modifies existing definitions.
-To learn how the wizard configures each specific feature, see Configuration actions made to add each feature.
+To learn how the wizard configures each specific feature, see Changes made to process templates.